 - It also serves as a chamber for deceased monks.

 - Monks dedicated themselves to the reading, studying and transcribing of texts that were gradually recovered from the ruins of the Roman Empire.
-The work of transcription was carried out in the scriptorium, a large room almost always communicating with the library, which was equipped with large windows to facilitate the work of the Amanuensis monks.
+The work of transcription was carried out in the scriptorium, a large room almost always linked to the library, which was equipped with large windows to facilitate the work of the Amanuensis monks.

-Even today, the library of a monastery is very important, as reading and study are an integral part of monastic life.
+- Even today, the library of a monastery is very important, as reading and study are an integral part of monastic life.
 They are also open to and frequented by outside scholars.

 Dorms and cells

-The dorm was the common dormitory where, according to the rule, a lamp was always kept on.
+- The dorm was the common dormitory where, according to the rule, a lamp was always kept on.
 If the dorm was full of monks, more lamps were placed in the dormitories.
+Over the years, common dormitories were replaced by individual cells.

-The refectory was the common room where monks gathered to consume their meals.
-The tables were (and still are) normally arranged along three sides of the walls, leaving the centre free for the attendants.
-Near the refectory, there was always a common area equipped with a fountain, called the lavatorium or washroom, where one had to wash before and after meals.
+- Near the refectory, there was always a common area equipped with a fountain, called the lavatorium or washroom, where one had to wash before and after meals.

-To make their time in the refectory a deeply religious act, a monk was instructed to read excerpts from the Sacred Scripture during the meal.
+- To make their time in the refectory a deeply religious act, a monk was instructed to read excerpts from the Sacred Scripture during the meal.
 Each week, different monks would work in the kitchen.
-In such a way, the function of cooking shared.
+In such a way, the function of cooking was shared.

-The honour of being buried among the monks was a privilege that the community would sometimes grant to bishops, kings, and benefactors.
+- After their death, monks were buried in the cemetery inside the monastery.
+The honour of being buried among the monks was a privilege that the community would sometimes grant to bishops, kings and benefactors.

 Garden of Simples

-This was a vegetable garden dedicated to the cultivation of herbs and medicinal plants, often placed near the infirmary.
+- This was a vegetable garden dedicated to the cultivation of herbs and medicinal plants, often placed near the infirmary.
 The word ‘simple’ comes from the Medieval Latin ‘medicamentum’ or ‘simplex medicine’, used to define medicinal herbs.

-The kitchen (where the monks served in weekly shifts) was located near the refectory.
+- The kitchen (where the monks served in weekly shifts) was located near the refectory.
 In larger monasteries, there were more kitchens for monks, novices and guests.

-The toilets were separated from the main buildings and were reachable along a corridor.
+- The toilets were separated from the main buildings and were reachable along a corridor.
 Monks took great care in hygiene and cleanliness and provided running water whenever possible.

-The novices, not yet part of the religious community, were not authorised to enter the cloistered area.
+- The novices, not yet part of the religious community, were not authorised to enter the cloistered area.
 They had a place in the choir during religious events but spent the rest of the time in the novitiate.
 An elderly monk, the prefect or master of the novices, instructed and supervised them in the principles of religious life.
 The probation period lasted a week.
 Older novitiates had their own dorms, kitchens, refectories, workrooms, and even cloisters.

 Warehouses and laboratories

-No monastery was complete without its dispensations to preserve food.
+- No monastery was complete without its dispensations to preserve food.
 There were also barrooms, wineries and other service venues.
 Moreover, many monasteries owned mills to grind grain.